1) In vexillology a term that may be used when one charge is placed above or at the

-Notes a) The correct heraldic term for a charge (such as a crown or coronet)
+Notes a) With regard to 2) the correct heraldic term for a charge (such as a crown or coronet)

-use of the terms “overall” and “surmounted by”.
+use of the terms "charged", “overall” and “surmounted by”.

 2) A flag that is introduced as a replacement for one previously in use but now banned.

 Surrogate/Fictitious flag of the Soviet Army (fotw);

 An alternative heraldic term to overall - see ‘overall 2)’.